wantouw/VHotel/README.md

 # VHotel
 A hotel website made using HTML, CSS, and JS.
 Not much back-end functionality, mostly focuses on the front-end.
+A figma file used to design the prototype is also attached in this repository.

 ## How to run
 - Simply use the live server extension from Visual Studio Code to run the app locally.